hovered-org/viheo/README.md

-# Viheo - The HTML5 Video Player
+# Viheo - ReactJS Video Player

+Viheo is a stunning video player with all the features and functionalities of a perfect video player you need.